Princess Irene of the Netherlands: Conversion to Catholicism

-Irene (donning the Carlist Red Beret at Montejurra in 1965) controversally married Prince Carlos Hugo, the heir apparent of the Carlist movement.
+Irene (donning the Carlist Red Beret at Montejurra in 1965) controversially married Prince Carlos Hugo, the heir apparent of the Carlist movement.

 While studying Spanish in Madrid, Irene met then Prince Carlos Hugo of Bourbon-Parma, the eldest son of Carlist claimant to the Spanish throne, Xavier, Duke of Parma and Head of the House of Bourbon-Parma.
 In the summer of 1963, Princess Irene secretly converted from Protestantism to Roman Catholicism.
 The first time the public or the royal family knew about the conversion was when a photograph appeared on the front page of an Amsterdam newspaper showing the Princess kneeling to receive communion at a Mass in the Roman Catholic Church of the Hieronymites (Los Jerónimos) in Madrid.
 Irene's conversion took place a year before her engagement announcement, but the royal family did not officially announce the news until January 1964.
 When news leaked out that she was engaged to Prince Carlos Hugo (born 1930), it provoked a Protestant outcry and a constitutional crisis.

 Although Dutch law did not forbid a Catholic to reign over the Netherlands, Protestant succession was traditional, born out of the 16th-century Eighty Years' War with Spain and the assassination of William of Orange by a supporter of Philip II of Spain who believed William had betrayed both the Spanish monarch and the Catholic Church.
 By the middle of the 20th century, religious attitudes had begun to change, but only very slowly.
 While members of the Roman Catholic Church accounted for approximately 34 percent of the Dutch population, and Catholic political parties had been in coalition governments since 1918, the high fertility rate of the Catholics was a matter of some concern for all non-Catholics.

 The Carlists, whose support of Francisco Franco amplified the crisis over a royal conversion to Catholicism and a marriage without approval of the Dutch States-General.
 For the second in line to the throne to not only convert to Roman Catholicism, but to marry the heir to the Carlist claim, caused shock and consternation in the Netherlands.
 When Princess Irene left the Netherlands to join Prince Carlos in Paris after the announcement of their engagement, a threat was telephoned to KLM Royal Dutch Airlines by an anonymous caller saying, "you should investigate the plane".
 The telephone call was construed to be a bomb threat and the airliner was searched, causing more than an hour's delay for the flight.
 It was the first instance of any threat involving the royal family and their air travel.